svenfl/site-fffl/README.md

 Version is experimental at the moment
 * firmware based on gluon master (should be corrected if version v2015.2.x is released)
 * support for mesh using 11s protocol instead of adhoc mode is implemented
+* added support of TL 841 N/ND v10
+* added new statuspage for the routers
+* added experimental usb support for routers with 8MB memory and more.(this branch only)

 Changelog for Stable-Version "2015.1.2-0"
 -----------------------------------------